-$M-\langle \overline{\text{TAB}} \rangle$ Complete word at point
+$M-\langle TAB \rangle$ Complete word at point

-- At the beginning of a headline, complete TODO keywords. - After '\', complete TeX symbols supported by the exporter. - After '', complete headlines in the current buffer so that they can be used in search links like '[[find this headline]]'. - After ':', complete tags.
-The list of tags is taken from the variable orgtag-alist (possibly set through the '#+TAGS' in-buffer option, see Section 7.2 [Setting tags], page 43), or it is created dynamically from all tags used in the current buffer. - After '[', complete link abbreviations (see Section 4.5 [Link abbreviations], page 27). - After '#+', complete the special keywords like 'TYP_TODO' or 'OPTIONS' which set file-specific options for Org-mode.
-When the option keyword is already complete, pressing $M-\langle TAB \rangle$ again will insert example settings for this keyword. - In the line after '#+STARTUP: ', complete startup keywords, i.e. valid keys for this line. - Elsewhere, complete dictionary words using ispell.
+- At the beginning of a headline, complete TODO keywords. - After '\', complete T_FX symbols supported by the exporter. - After '', complete headlines in the current buffer so that they can be used in search links like '[[find this headline]]'. - After ':' in a headline, complete tags.
+The list of tags is taken from the variable org-tag-alist (possibly set through the '#+TAGS' in-buffer option, see Section 6.2 [Setting tags], page 37), or it is created dynamically from all tags used in the current buffer. - After ':' and not in a headline, complete property keys.
+The list of keys is constructed dynamically from all keys used in the current buffer. - After '[', complete link abbreviations (see Section 4.6 [Link abbreviations], page 28). - After '#+', complete the special keywords like 'TYP_TODO' or 'OPTIONS' which set file-specific options for Org-mode.
+When the option keyword is already complete, pressing M-(TAB) again will insert example settings for this keyword. - In the line after '#+STARTUP: ', complete startup keywords, i.e. valid keys for this line. - Elsewhere, complete dictionary words using ispell.

-12.2 Customization
+14.2 Customization

 There are more than 180 variables that can be used to customize Org-mode.
 For the sake of compactness of the manual, I am not describing the variables here.
 A structured overview of customization variables is available with M-x org-customize.
 Or select Browse Org Group from the Org->Customization menu.
-Many settings can also be activated on a per-file basis, by putting special lines into the buffer (see Section 12.3 [In-buffer settings], page 75).
+Many settings can also be activated on a per-file basis, by putting special lines into the buffer (see Section 14.3 [In-buffer settings], page 86).

-12.3 Summary of in-buffer settings
+14.3 Summary of in-buffer settings

 Org-mode uses special lines in the buffer to define settings on a per-file basis.
 These lines start with a '#+' followed by a keyword, a colon, and then individual words defining a setting.
 Several setting words can be in the same line, but you can also have multiple lines for the keyword.
 While these settings are described throughout the manual, here is a summary.
-After changing any of those lines in the buffer, press C-c C-c with the cursor still in the line to activate the changes immediately.
+After changing any of those lines in the buffer, press C-c with the cursor still in the line to activate the changes immediately.
 Otherwise they become effective only when the file is visited again in a new Emacs session.